 9. Zambian forex traders do not understand market dynamics or how to read price action in Forex trading in Zambia

-Clearly, if you don’t grasp how stocks continue to change and the fundamentals of stock structure / business behavior, you aren’t going to make money as a investor.
-But, I regularly read emails from traders who simply do not grasp the simple market conditions and price behavior of tenants.
+Clearly, if you don’t grasp how stocks or currencies continue to change and the fundamentals of stock structure / business action, you aren’t going to make money as a investor.
+But, I regularly read emails from traders who simply do not grasp the simple market conditions and price action of tenants.

 Examples of this problem include:

 Traders actively trying to swap breakouts.
 This also leads to defeats as artificial breaks are not understandable.

 Not knowing pull-downs – trying to choose peaks and bottoms or join while the business is expanding.

 Not knowing on the chart how to interpret the plot.
 In other words, instead of relying on only one price bar, you ought to look at the whole series of bars, from left to right, and what they’re asking you.

 Solution: In Forex trading, Learn and anticipate, don’t just react in Forex trading

 The price activity in a market shows essential facts, such as main thresholds and prior price action alerts, case areas and certain items that we would have identified beforehand.
 Sign these items up ahead of time on the maps because these rates and bits of knowledge will help us on potential trades.